ambujpawar/chatgpt_api/README.md

-# chatgpt_api
+# Summarize your articles using CHATGPT
-Code to interact with ChatGPT API
+Code to interact with ChatGPT API.
+The aim was to gain first hand experience working with the new chat completion API provided by API and also learning Gradio.

 ## Prerequisites